awjh-ibm/fabric-go-developer-api/tutorials/incorporating_multiple_contracts_and_handling_objects.md

 peer chaincode instantiate -n mycc -v 0 -c '{"Args":[]}' -C myc
 ```

-Now that the chaincode is instantiated you can invoke and query contracts within the chaincode, since you have set a namespace for both contracts each function call must be prefixed with the namespace in the format NAMESPACE:FUNCTION.
+Now that the chaincode is instantiated you can invoke and query contracts within the chaincode, since you have set a name for both contracts each function call must be prefixed with the name in the format NAME:FUNCTION.
 Run the following commands to use your simple contract:

 ```
 peer chaincode invoke -n mycc -c '{"Args":["contracts.Simple:Create", "KEY_1", "VALUE_1"]}' -C myc